-If victims are systematically more likely to report crimes committed by individuals previously convicted of a sexual offense, then the reporting probabilities Scurich and John use in their simulations are lower than they should be because P(Report|CSO) > P(Report).
-This relationship is important because the difference between the "actual" and "observed" recidivism rates is proportional to the reporting and conviction probabilities they assume.
+If victims are systematically more likely to report crimes committed by individuals previously convicted of a sex offense, then the reporting probabilities Scurich and John use in their simulations are lower than they should be because P(Report|CSO) > P(Report).
+This relationship is important because the difference between the "actual" and "observed" recidivism rates is proportional to the reporting and conviction probabilities they assme.
 The greater the probability of reporting (or conviction), the smaller the difference between actual and observed rates.
 By using smaller reporting probabilities, Scurich and John necessarily inflate their hypothetical "actual" recidivism rates.

-7 UNDERLYING ASSUMPTION: CHANCE OF SUCCESSFUL PROSECUTION
+VII.
+UNDERLYING ASSUMPTION: CHANCE OF SUCCESSFUL PROSECUTION

-The final variable in Scurich and John's probabilistic model is $P{\rm c}$ , the likelihood of a successful prosecution given that the sexual offense was reported to the police.
-Scurich and John cite no studies to benchmark their assumptions about this variable, and they proceed instead by hazarding three possible values: $P{\rm c}=0.25,\,0.50,\,$ and 0.75.
-We note just how important using, say, their low value is to generating their hypothetical "actual" recidivism rates-it effectively assumes that recidivism rates are many times higher than what we observe.
-Although we agree that it requires some effort for prosecutors to secure convictions in sexual crime cases, the likelihood of a conviction (conditional on a report-i.e., law enforcement becoming aware of an actual victimization) in a case involving an alleged offender who has already been convicted in the past of a sexual crime seems likely to be very high, especially if we include the possibility of plea bargains, which may be easier for defendants to stomach if they already have a sexual offense conviction in their past, and the possibility of a wrongful conviction of an innocent individual, which may be significantly more likely when the defendant is publicly registered as a "sex offender."
+The final variable in Scurich and John's probabilistic model is P_c , the likelihood of a successful prosecution given that the sex offense was reported to the police.
+Scurich and John cite no studies to benchmark their assumptions about this variable, so they assume three possible values: $P_c = 0.25$, 0.50, and 0.75.
+We note just how important using, say, their low value is to generating their hypothetical "actual" recidivism rate-it effectively assumes that recidivism rates are many times higher than what we observe.
+Although we agree that it requires some effort for prosecutors to secure convictions in sex crime cases, the likelihood of a conviction (conditional on a report-i.e., law enforcement becoming aware of an actual victimization) in a case involving an alleged offender who has already been convicted of a sex crime seems likely to be very high, especially if we include the possibility of plea bargains, which may be easier for the defendant to stomach if they already have a sex offense conviction in their past, and the possibility of a wrongful conviction of an innocent individual, which may be significantly more likely when the defendant is publicly registered as a "sex offender."

-When a victim reports that they have been sexually assaulted by an individual previously convicted of a sexual offense, the alleged offender is already known to the criminal justice system, which makes a difference at every stage of the process.
-The police are gatekeepers, and we acknowledge that they are notoriously reluctant to believe victims of sexual crimes (Campbell, 2005).
-If a report is made about an individual with a prior conviction for a sexual offense, however, that person's criminal record, which the police can easily access, will inevitably make the allegation seem more credible.
+When a victim reports that they have been sexually assaulted by an individual convicted of a sex offense, the alleged offender is already known by the criminal justice system, which makes a difference at every stage of the process.
+The police are gatekeepers, and we acknowledge that they are notoriously reluctant to believe victims of sex crimes (Campbell 2005).
+If a report is made about an individual with a prior conviction for a sex offense, however, that person's criminal record, which the police can easily access, will inevitably make the allegation seem more credible.
 Moreover, the police can consult already-collected fingerprints and/or DNA, more easily secure a search warrant and gather inculpatory evidence, and locate and arrest the individual with less difficulty.
 An arrest, in turn, allows the police to conduct a search incident to arrest (which might lead to more evidence) and interrogate the suspect (which might lead to more evidence and/or a confession, perhaps for other crimes for which the police had not received a report).
 Someone with an existing record may be less likely to be released on bail, making it more difficult to assemble a defense down the road.
 All of this makes the police more likely to refer the case for prosecution.